cidgoh/CanCOGeN_Contextual_Data_Specification/Reference Guide/README.md

 # <INSERT NAME> Contextual Data Reference Guide

-The contents of this directory include field and term reference guides to accompany the template-based implementation of the <INSERT NAME> contextual data specification.
+The contents of this directory include **field** and **term** reference guides to accompany the template-based implementation of the CanCOGeN contextual data specification.

 Reference guides provide ontology IDs, definitions, and specific curation guidance.
+New terms and fields can be requested through the issues page.

 ## Version Information